-At March 31, 2020 Privi has received to date partial settlement on its insurance claim of 1,218.0 million Indian rupees (approximately \$16 million at period end exchange rates) in relation to its April 2018 manufacturing facilities fire.
-Privi continues to work with its insurance company as they undertake an assessment of the damages and finalize the insurance claim of which the balance is expected to be received by June 2020.
+At June 30, 2020 Privi has received to date partial settlement on its insurance claim of 1,218.0 million Indian rupees (approximately \$16 million at period end exchange rates) in relation to its April 2018 manufacturing facilities fire.
+Privi continues to work with its insurance company as they undertake an assessment of the damages and finalize the insurance claim of which the balance is expected to be received by the third quarter of 2020.
 Privi has now fully reinstated its manufacturing facilities affected by the fire.